sandrafish/ire18-python1/README.md

-# Python 101 IRE 2017
+# Python 1 IRE 2018

-These files will be used in the Python 101 session at IRE 2017.
+These files will be used in the Python 1 session at IRE 2018.
 They are set up with Python 3 and Jupyter notebook for Python 3.
-But they should work on Python 2.7x as well.

-To use these, though, you'll want to install [Jupyter notebook](http://jupyter.org/) from the command line.
+To use these at home you'll want to install [Jupyter notebook](http://jupyter.org/) from the command line.

 ## Resources, etc.